 9. Get a Good Night’s Sleep

 An estimated 18 million Americans suffer from sleep apnea.
 This is a sleep-related sleeping disorder that is common in people who are obese or overweight.
-With sleep apnea, your breathing is briefly and repeatedly interrupted during sleep, and your quality of sleep affected.
+With sleep apnea, your breathing is briefly and repeatedly interrupted during sleep, resulting in an affect in your quality of sleep.

 10. Reduce Inflammation